codeonlyjs/website/content/guide/apiRouter.md

 ### order {#RouteHandler#order}

-Order of this route handler when compared to all others (default = 0, lowest first)
+Order of this route handler in relation to all others (default = 0, lowest first).

 ```ts